You can apply for a GP visit card if you:

 - marital status

-- details on any dependants you have
+- details on any children dependent on you

-To get a GP visit card your weekly income must be below a certain financial threshold for your family size.
+- if your income after expenses is below a certain financial threshold for your family size

-How we calculate your threshold
+How we calculate your financial threshold

-Your qualifying financial threshold is calculated by adding the following 3 amounts:
+We calculate it by adding the following 3 amounts:

 - A basic rate - an amount of money depending on your circumstances.

-- The amount allocated for each dependant.
+- An amount for each dependant.

-- The amount for allowable expenses.
+- Your allowable expenses.

 Qualifying financial threshold